Vanguard vs Public

 • Fixed income

-To this list, Schwab adds OTC and foreign stocks, futures, and forex.
-Public.com doesn’t have foreign stocks, forex, or futures contracts.
-It only has a handful of over-the-counter equities, and it subtracts bonds and mutual funds from the list.
-But it adds cryptocurrencies and alternatives assets.
+Schwab adds OTC and foreign stocks, futures, and forex.
+Public.com doesn’t offer foreign stocks, forex, or futures.
+It only has a few OTC securities, and it removes bonds and mutual funds.
+However, it does have cryptocurrencies and alternative investments.

 Winner: Schwab